fullofcaffeine/EspressoBar/README.md

 2. Create a feature branch
 3. Add tests for new functionality
 4. Ensure all E2E tests pass
+5. **Use conventional commit messages** (see Release Management section)
-5. Submit a pull request
+6. Submit a pull request

+**Important:** This project uses automated semantic versioning.
+Please follow [Conventional Commits](https://conventionalcommits.org/) format for your commit messages to ensure proper version bumping and changelog generation.

 ## License